GSLabDev/gslabdev.github.io/_posts/project/2020-06-10-ansiblecommunitycontribution.markdown

 1. winZip Module: Added a new feature of password parameter which unarchive password protected zip files.
 2. win_dns_record Module: Added a new feature of SRV dns record to an existing win_dns_record module.
 3. win_firewall_rule  Module: Added a new feature that allows the user to enable or disable all the firewall rules in a particular group.
+4. win_dns_record Module: Added a new feature of NS DNS record to an existing win_dns_record module.

 #### Our Contributions
 Feature implementation in Ansible Module